I Wrote This #3Published by FIGBERT on

 - Ehad HaAm by Aya Zahavi Fayglin

-The site appears to be down, and I neglected to archive it.
+https://edvinleander.com/2020/07/15/stop-the-overuse-copy-pasting-and-unecessary-libraries/, but the site has been down for years now and I neglected to archive it.
 Such is the nature of the internet.